malcolmsfraser/kubernetes-stroke-prediction/README.md

 ```

 ## Part 2: Query your kubernetes application
-Step 1 - Create a virtual environment and install the cli requirements
+Step 1 - (if you haven't already) Create a virtual environment and install the cli requirements
 ```
 python3 -m venv ~/.venv
 source ~/.venv/bin/activate